-George Best Belfast City Airport recognises the contribution that aviation can make to climate change through carbon emissions and takes its responsibility for reducing its carbon emissions seriously.
-Carbon emissions typically result from aircraft movements in the air and on the ground; the operation of ground support vehicles; and energy use in the airport buildings.
+George Best Belfast City Airport recognises the contribution that aviation can make to climate change and takes its responsibility for reducing its carbon footprint seriously.
+Carbon emissions typically result from aircraft movements in the air and on the ground; the operation of ground support vehicles; and energy use in airport buildings.

 GBBCA seeks to minimise its carbon footprint and operating costs through the efficient use of energy.
 Furthermore, GBBCA seeks to influence all business partners operating on-site to increase energy efficiency and reduce energy consumption.

-• Renewable energy: the Airport obtains 40% of its electricity from renewable sources.
+the Airport obtains 100% of its electricity from renewable sources.

 We held a Climate Week